-Plamotamab is a monoclonal antibody commercialized by Xencor, with a leading Phase II program in Diffuse Large B-Cell Lymphoma.
-According to Globaldata, it is involved in 7 clinical trials, of which 3 are ongoing, and 4 are planned.
+Plamotamab is a monoclonal antibody commercialized by Xencor, with a leading Phase I program in Relapsed Chronic Lymphocytic Leukemia (CLL);Refractory Chronic Lymphocytic Leukemia (CLL).
+According to Globaldata, it is involved in 7 clinical trials, of which 4 are ongoing, 2 are planned, and 1 was terminated.
 GlobalData uses proprietary data and analytics to provide a complete picture of Plamotamab’s valuation in its risk-adjusted NPV model (rNPV).
 Buy the model here.

 Plamotamab Overview